awsdocs/amazon-opensearch-service-developer-guide/doc_source/createupdatedomains.md

 Use advanced options to configure the following:

 **Indices in request bodies**
-Specifies whether explicit references to indices are allowed inside the body of HTTP requests\.
+Specifies whether explicit references to indexes are allowed inside the body of HTTP requests\.
 Setting this property to `false` prevents users from bypassing access control for subresources\.
 By default, the value is `true`\.
 For more information, see [Advanced options and API considerations](ac.md#ac-advanced)\.

 **Fielddata cache allocation**
 Specifies the percentage of Java heap space that is allocated to field data\.
 By default, this setting is 20% of the JVM heap\.